isralduke/thatbook/20-proverbs.md

 > <a name="30:15">30:15</a> The leech has two daughters:
 > “Give!
 Give!”
 > There are three things that are never satisfied,
-> four that never say, “Enough”—
+> four that never say, “Enough” —
 > <a name="30:16">30:16</a> the grave, the barren womb,
 > land that is not satisfied with water,
 > and fire that never says, “Enough!”
 > <a name="30:17">30:17</a> The eye that mocks at a father
-> and despises obeying a mother—
+> and despises obeying a mother —
 > the ravens of the valley will peck it out
 > and the young vultures will eat it.
 > <a name="30:18">30:18</a> There are three things that are too wonderful for me,